Mahatma Gandhi College

 Mahatma Gandhi College is a college in Thiruvananthapuram, Kerala, India.
 It was founded by Mannathu Padmanabhan, the founder of the Nair Service Society.
 The college is affiliated to University of Kerala and is managed by Nair Service Society.

 It was awarded "College with potential for excellence" certificate by NAAC.
-As per the 2019 NIRF rankings, Mahatma Gandhi College stands at 68th rank in India and fourth rank in Thiruvananthapuram.
+As per the 2019 NIRF rankings, Mahatma Gandhi College stands is ranked 68th in India and fourth rank in Thiruvananthapuram.

 History

 The college started functioning at Vadassery Amma Veedu at Perunthanni in 1948 and was later shifted to the present site at Kattachakkonam, now known as Kesavadasapuram.
 C. Rajagopalachari, the last Governor General of India, laid the foundation stone for the new building on 22 August 1948.

 The Arts section was shifted to the building in 1949, and the Science section in 1950.
 The main building was completed in 1958 and was inaugurated by Pandit Jawaharlal Nehru, the first Prime Minister of India, on 24 April 1958.
 The college celebrated its Silver Jubilee in 1974–75.
 The foundation stone of the three-storeyed Mannam Memorial Block was laid by P. K. Narayana Panicker, General Secretary of the Nair Service Society (NSS) on 23 April 1989 and the block upon completion was inaugurated by Swaroop Singh, the then Governor of Kerala, on 02 October 1990.